McConnell: 'I'm Not Impartial' About Impeachment

 The speech was a response to a letter sent Sunday by Senate Minority Leader Chuck Schumer, D-N.Y.

-In the letter, Schumer asked McConnell to agree to a set of rules similar to those used to govern the 1999 impeachment trial of former President Bill Clinton.
-At the time, former Senate leaders Tom Daschle, D-S.D., and Trent Lott, R-Miss., reached a bipartisan accord on the basic schedule ahead of a trial.
+In the letter, Schumer asked McConnell to agree to a set of rules similar to those used to govern the 1999 impeachment trial of then-President Bill Clinton.
+At the time, Senate leaders Tom Daschle, D-S.D., and Trent Lott, R-Miss., reached a bipartisan accord on the basic schedule ahead of the trial.
 A second set of rules was later approved along party lines to govern the handling of witnesses and evidence.

 Politics